Spokane pd personal appearance standards

 HAIR

-Hairstyles of all members shall be neat in appearance and if dyed, must be of a natural color of hair.
+All members must keep their hairstyles neat in appearance and if dyed, must be of a natural color of hair.
 This does not apply to non-commissioned employees who are not in public facing positions.
-For female commissioned members, hair must be pulled back away from face as not to obstruct vision.
-For male commissioned members, hair must not extend below the top edge of the uniform collar while assuming a normal stance.
+Female commissioned members’ hair must be pulled back away from the face so as not to obstruct vision.
+Male commissioned members’ hair must not extend below the top edge of the uniform collar while assuming a normal stance.

 Mustaches must be kept neatly trimmed and will not exceed the upper border of the lip or more